cgilbert05/D3-Homework/README.md

 # D3-Homework

-Completed level 1 of the homework, but was unable to get the state abbreviations to show up.
+Completed level 1 of the homework, however the state abbreviations start at NE for some reason that I can't figure out.
+Not sure if it is an issue with my promise.